Decoupled Sequence and Structure Generation for Realistic Antibody Design: Related work

-Deep learning-based methods offer a strong alternative with both faster computation and greater modeling flexibility.
-Many pioneering works~\citep{liu2020antibody, saka2021antibody, akbar2022silico} design only 1D sequences using CNN and LSTM.
-Recently, \citet{melnyk2022reprogramming} showed improved 1D sequence modeling performance by repurposing a pre-trained Transformer-based English language model for sequence infilling.
-Similar to our work, they also fine-tune protein language models for antibody sequence design; however, our work differs in that we provide a framework for modeling both 1D sequence and 3D structure and address the token repetition problem of non-autoregressive models.
+\textbf{Antibody design.} Many pioneering works on antibody design predicts only 1D sequences using CNN and LSTM ~\citep{liu2020antibody, saka2021antibody, akbar2022silico}.
+Recently, \citet{melnyk2022reprogramming} improved 1D sequence modeling performance by repurposing a pre-trained Transformer-based English language model for sequence infilling. \citet{frey2023protein} also demonstrated the potential of energy/score-based models for antibody sequence design with a walk-jump sampling scheme.

 Instead of designing only 1D sequences, \citet{refineGNN} proposes sequence-structure co-design, which involves both 1D sequence and 3D structure infilling of CDRs.
 Specifically, \citet{refineGNN} represents the antibody-antigen complex with an E(3)-invariant graph and predicts the sequence in an autoregressive fashion.
-On the contrary, \citet{MEAN} constructs an E(3)-equivariant graph to fully capture the 3D geometry and predicts sequence by a full-shot decoding scheme to speed up inference. \citet{abode} formulates a coupled neural ODE system over the antibody nodes and further increases inference speed with a single round of full-shot decoding.
+On the contrary, \citet{MEAN} constructs an E(3)-equivariant graph to fully capture the 3D geometry and predicts sequence by a full-shot decoding scheme to speed up inference. \citet{abode} formulates a coupled neural ODE system over the antibody nodes and further increases inference speed with a single round of full-shot decoding. \citet{wu2024hierarchical} introduces a four-level training strategy with various protein/antibody databases.
 Unlike deterministic GNN-based methods, \citet{diffab} and \citet{martinkus2023abdiffuser} adopt diffusion probabilistic models to generate structures stochastically.
-Notably, \citet{martinkus2023abdiffuser} supports their approach with laboratory experiments.
+Notably, \citet{frey2023protein, martinkus2023abdiffuser} supports their approach with laboratory experiments.